 This is one of many studies demonstrating the magnesium benefits for supporting healthy blood sugar levels.
 Even the American Diabetes Association posted a study of 63 subjects that have type 2 diabetes.
 This research showed that those taking the magnesium supplement presented lower insulin-resistance numbers and better fasting glucose levels than the control subjects.
 It was concluded that “oral supplementation with MgCl2 solution restores serum magnesium levels, improving insulin sensitivity and metabolic control in type 2 diabetic patients with decreased serum magnesium levels.”

 When looking at different magnesium supplements and diabetes, evaluate the various forms available.
 Magnesium types include:

 - Magnesium chloride

 Magnesium supplements aren’t all created equally.
 Some work better for various ailments than others because of the absorption rates.
 In fact, a few varieties work best as liquids, allowing for faster absorption into the body.
-The NIH states that magnesium lactate, citrate, chloride, and aspartate have quickest absorption rates, especially when compared with magnesium sulfate or oxide.
+The NIH states that magnesium chloride has a high absorption rate, especially when compared with magnesium sulfate or oxide.